Friday, 18 November 2011

 5. Carry On at Your Convenience (1971)

-It's not exactly awash with jokes, unless you count the first screen appearance of the mighty Morris Marina car, a vehicle whose history is so inextricably linked with the union intransigence that if this was Product Placement it was a grave mistake.
+It's not exactly awash with jokes, unless you count the first screen appearance of the mighty Morris Marina car, a vehicle whose history is so inextricably linked with union intransigence that if this was Product Placement it was a grave mistake.

 4. On the Waterfront (1954)